 Mike Valenti, Director of Cleaning Technology and Product Development at Hubbard-Hall, who worked with Holloway on the account, says an important asset that Hubbard-Hall has begun using to show cleaning improvements is Brighton Science's Surface Analyst.
 It's a tool used to validate any surface for cleanliness and guarantee reliable adhesion.

-To learn how you can utilize the Surface Analyst to diagnose manufacturing cleaning, adhesion and coating issues, download the eBook and checklist: “Adhesion Failure Root-Cause Analysis for Manufacturers.”New call-to-action
+To learn how to utilize the Surface Analyst to diagnose manufacturing cleaning, adhesion, and coating issues, download the eBook "Metrics That Matter: Quantifying Cleaning Efficacy for Manufacturing Performance."